zerebubuth/openstreetmap-license-change/README.md

 A test then the gives the expected resulting actions which a bot should be deciding upon, to put the node in a clean state, and to redact versions from the editing history.

+# Actions

+The main algorithm in the code, in `change_bot.rb` takes the history of an element and turns this into a set of "actions", where each action is one of:

+1. Edit[new object].
+This will be turned into an edit which is pushed to the API.
+Note that the version number should be equal to the object that this will be applied on top of.
+Also, the changeset ID should be -1.
+2. Delete[class, id].
+This will be turned into a delete request and pushed to the API.
+Note that this and Edit are pretty much mutually exclusive.
+3. Redact[class, id, version, visibility].
+This will be a call to the special API call which hides a version in the history, and means that it won't be distributed any more.

+The redaction visibilit has values `:hidden` and `:visible` and these *may* have different meanings eventually.
+The intended meanings are:

+* Hidden: This version does not contribute to the final version of the object and must be completely hidden.
+* Visible: This version contains information that cannot be distributed, but may also contain information which contributes to the final version.
+In future implementations of the API, some of this information (authorship, metadata, etc...) may be made visible.